DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   T : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents}\}` dimensional numpy array.
 It includes strings that indicate the type of agent observed (see definition of **provide_all_included_agent_types()** for available types).
-    If an agent is not observed at all, the value will instead be np.nan. img : np.ndarray
+    If an agent is not observed at all, the value will instead be '0'. img : np.ndarray
     This is a :math:`\{N_{samples} \times N_{agents} \times H \times W \times C\}` dimensional numpy array.
     It includes uint8 integer values that indicate either the RGB (:math:`C = 3`) or grayscale values